Tour Length

 What can I expect from a 2-day safari in Amboseli?

-“Amboseli NP offers an opportunity to really get away from it all, even though it’s just a couple of hours’ drive from the hustle and bustle of Kenya’s capital city.
-You’ll leave Nairobi after breakfast to get to the park mid-morning.
+“Amboseli NP offers an opportunity to really get away from it all, even though it’s just a four-hour drive from the hustle and bustle of Kenya’s capital city.
+You’ll leave Nairobi after breakfast to get to the park late morning or around lunchtime.
 You’ll probably see some animals en route to your lodge or campsite where you’ll have lunch and a short break before heading out again for an afternoon game drive.
 Animals kick up dust as they walk across the sandy plains, a flawless scene against the setting sun.
 Early morning is perhaps the best time to be out in Amboseli.
 This is when Mt Kilimanjaro is often clear of clouds and the snow-capped peaks glow in the first rays of sunshine.
 You might catch big herds of elephants walking in front of this magnificent backdrop on their way to the central wetland area where they spend the day.
 You’ll see plenty of other wildlife too.
 Buffalo, zebra and giraffe are all common, and if you’re lucky you might see lions or other predators as well.
 You’ll have a late breakfast at camp before heading back to Nairobi.”

 1Is a road safari or fly-in safari a better choice?

 “Amboseli NP is very accessible from Nairobi and can easily be visited on either a 2-day road or fly-in safari.
 Both are great options, but your choice may depend on how quickly you wish to arrive at the park.
-The distance is about 200km on a reasonable road, and the driving time is about four hours.
+The distance is about 200km/124mi on a reasonable road, and the driving time is about four hours.
 With an early departure from Nairobi, you’ll get to the park before lunch time.
 There are plenty of budget and mid-range tours offering this popular road safari.
 While the drive to and from the park is quite long, it does give you a chance to see the scenery and villages along the way.
 You’ll catch a glimpse of what African village life is about, away from the tourist sites.
 However, if you don’t like the idea of spending that much time in a car, you can also opt for a fly-in safari.
 Daily flights link Nairobi’s Wilson Airport with the park’s airstrip.
 Regular flights from Mombasa make a 2-day Amboseli safari from the coastal resorts an option too.”

-2What kind of accommodation can I expect?
+2What kind of accommodations can I expect?

 3Which animals am I likely to see?

 “Amboseli NP offers fantastic wildlife viewing.
 The park is well known for its big herds of elephants.
 Having been protected from poaching here for a long time, they tend to be very relaxed.
 The males carry unusually large tusks and getting close to one of these giants is something you won’t easily forget.
 There are plenty of other animals you’re likely to see.
 Buffalo, zebra and wildebeest are very common throughout the park.
 Grant’s and Thomson’s gazelles roam the grassy plains in big numbers, while impalas tend to stick to more vegetated areas.
 You’ll see giraffe in acacia thickets, which is their favorite food.
-Of the big predators, lion and hyena are most easily seen, but cheetah and leopard are sometimes spotted as well.
+Of the big predators, lion and hyena are most easily seen, but cheetah is sometimes spotted as well.
 Even more exciting than spotting big cats is spotting small cats.
-Keep an eye out for serval and wild cat, the ancestor of domestic cats.”
+Keep an eye out for serval and African wild cat, the ancestor of domestic cats.”

 4How much will this safari cost?

 “The price of a 2-day safari in Amboseli NP varies.
-The main factor determining the overall cost is the type of accommodation used.
+The main factor determining the overall cost is the type of accommodations used.
 A mid-range tour, using a mid-range tented camp or lodge, costs between US$260 and US$500 per person.
 Private tours are most popular, but you might be able to economize by joining a group tour.
 If your timing is flexible, you could consider traveling in the low season.
 There are usually good deals available and there are fewer visitors around.
 It’s always a good idea to get a few quotations before making a decision.
 And don’t forget to check out the reviews on SafariBookings.com to see other people’s comments and recommendations.”

 “Amboseli NP is perfect for a short bush break from Nairobi.
-The park is located about 200km south of Nairobi and the driving time is just under four hours.
+The park is located about 200km/124mi south of Nairobi and the driving time is about four hours.
 With an early start, you’ll get there before lunch.
 This gives you time to rest for a couple of hours before your afternoon game drive.
 The next day, you’ll have time for a long morning game drive, with a chance to see Mt Kilimanjaro, before heading back to the city.
 You can also opt for a fly-in safari to cut out the driving times.
 Amboseli NP is one of Kenya’s flagship parks and a great choice when you want to experience quality wildlife viewing in limited time.
 There are several other contenders for a short 2-day bush break from Nairobi.
 Nairobi National Park is unique in that it is located right next to the city.
 While this makes for some interesting photos with Nairobi’s skyline as a background, it lacks in wilderness appeal.
 You might be tempted to go to the Masai Mara NR, one of Africa’s most famous reserves, but with only one night, the timing is very tight.
-Therefore Amboseli NP is overall the best choice.”
+Therefore, Amboseli NP is overall the best choice.”

 6Amboseli Reviews